Forgot password

 Starmie, Articuno ex. and Misty Pokémon TCG Pocket cards.

-Following on from the Articuno deck, Starmie ex is the unlikely hero of Pokémon TCG Pocket right now.
+Following on from the Articuno deck, Starmie ex is the unlikely hero of Pocket, taking the title of the best Water-type deck in the game.
 With no Retreat Cost and a remarkably cheap 90 damage attack, this strange aquatic critter is a lethal weapon on the battlefield.

 Pairing it with Articuno ex—and sometimes the Greninja line for Bench sniping capabilities—makes this deck incredibly aggressive.
 Articuno ex can whittle away at Benched Pokémon while dealing 80 damage to the Active, and it’s sturdy enough to survive a few hits.

-Alongside Misty and Sabrina, this deck usually features the irritating combination of Giovanni and Red Card to help your Pokémon hit even harder and prevent the opponent from being able to set up effectively.
+Alongside Misty and Sabrina, this deck usually features the combination of Giovanni and Red Card to help your Pokémon hit even harder and prevent the opponent from being able to set up effectively.
+It’s Energy-rich and fast-paced, which is just what a good Pocket deck needs.

 Best solo decks in Pokémon TCG Pocket